 The Bradenham Estate is blessed with a network of footpaths and permitted bridleways for you to explore the property by foot, on horseback and by mountain bike, accessible all year round.
 You may even want to try trail running the bridleways.

 If you're visiting with a family, there are a number of geocaches hidden around the estate.
-Alternately, stop for a picnic or fly a kite on the fields behind the village.
+Alternately, stop for lunch at the Red Lion or bring a picnic and fly a kite on the fields behind the village.

 Planning your visit